DNA suggests 10,000-year-old Brit had dark skin, blue eyes

 - Jacob Eason, former Lake Stevens 5-star QB, officially transferring to Washington

+Cheddar Man would have been one of a tiny population of hunter-gatherers in Britain at the time.
+Scientists, who have been studying his skeleton for decades, say he appears to have had a healthy diet but died in his 20s, possibly through violence.

+Dutch “paleo artists” Alfons and Adrie Kennis created a likeness of Cheddar Man based on the British scientists’ findings, showing a man with long curly hair, a short beard and striking blue eyes.

-The findings will be shown in a documentary on Britain’s Channel 4 television on Feb.
+The research will be explored in a television documentary on Britain’s Channel 4 on Feb.
 18.